isabella232/primetime.en/help/release-notes/tvsdk-3x-android.md

 **Android TVSDK 3.8**

-* **Pre-Roll support with Partial Ad-Break feature** - With this enhancement, TVSDK removes the pre-roll disabling requirement.
+* **Pre-Roll support with Partial Ad-Break feature** - With this enhancement, TVSDK 3.8 supports pre-roll ads with Partial Ad-Break feature (PABI).

-    The new behavior works when a pre-roll ad is played with the live content and then followed by the partial mid-roll ad.
+    The pre-roll ad, if available, is played, and then the content plays from the live point emulating the experience of live television.

 ### New features in the previous releases